 All cocktails are priced at £12 to and span all types of spirits and cater to all palates, whether you’re into hard and challenging high-booze drinks or something more delicate and fruity.

-The majority of the cocktails on the current menu merge sweet and savoury foods and flavours with alcohol.
+The majority of the cocktails on the current menu merge sweet and savoury foods and flavours with alcohol and is whimsically based on a popular dating app.
+Each drink has its own ‘profile’ including an anthem so you can base it on looks, or personality.

 Beer, wine, Champagne and cider are also given a healthy amount of space on the menu.